netlify/build/packages/heuristics/src/function-builder-detectors/README.md

 ## Function builder detectors

-Similar to project detectors, each file here detects function builders. this is so that netlify dev never manages the webpack or other config. the expected output is very simple:
+Similar to project detectors, each file here detects function builders. this is so that Netlify Build never manages the webpack or other config. the expected output is very simple:

 ```js